Microsoft revamps Bing search engine to use artificial intelligence

 "Bard can be an outlet for creativity, and a launchpad for curiosity," Pichai wrote in a Monday blog post.

-Many analysts say the brewing wars over the future of AI in online search is setting up a clash between Microsoft and Google not seen since the two tech titans sparred over dominance in personal computers, the internet and smartphones.
+Many analysts say the brewing wars over the future of AI in online search is setting up a clash between Microsoft and Google not seen since the race over dominance in personal computers, the internet and smartphones.

-Microsoft has invested $10 billion into OpenAI, which is now being integrated not just into Bing, but into Microsoft's whole suite of products, executives said on Tuesday.
+Microsoft has invested $10 billion into OpenAI, which is now being integrated not just into Bing, but into Microsoft's other products, executives said on Tuesday.

 "This technology is going to reshape pretty much every software category," said Microsoft CEO Nadella.